willbryant/nitra/README.md

 ## Usage
       nitra [options] [spec_filename [...]]
           -c, --cpus NUMBER                Specify the number of CPUs to use on the host, or if specified after a --slave, on the slave
+              --cucumber [PATTERN1,PATTERN2]
-              --cucumber                   Add full cucumber run, causes any files you list manually to be ignored --debug                      Print debug output
+                                           Full cucumber run, causes any files you list manually to be ignored.
+                                           Default pattern is "features/**/*.feature".
+              --debug                      Print debug output
           -p, --print-failures             Print failures immediately when they occur -q, --quiet                      Quiet; don't display progress bar